AUTHTokenDAO/AIP/README.md

-# AIP - DAO Improvement Proposals
+# AIP - Authentic Improvement Proposal

 _"How a bill becomes a law"_

-The process and details for how to participate in DAO Improvement Proposals for AUTH Token are still being formed.
+The process and details for how to participate in the AUTH DAO's Improvement Proposals are still being formed.

-If you have questions or feedback, please ask in [#dip-discussion in the community Discord](https://discord.gg/).
+If you have questions or feedback, please ask in [#dip-discussion in the community Discord](https://discord.gg/U2FnxTmNed).
 Each proposal in discussion also has its own dedicated channel.

 ## Index of proposals